-Sante Plus frequently promotes pseudoscience ranging from generally harmless Astrology to the dangerous promotion of unproven cancer cures such as this Here’s how to use beetroot to fight cancer, cleanse the liver, and balance blood pressure.
+Sante Plus frequently promotes pseudoscience ranging from generally harmless Astrology to the dangerous promotion of unproven cancer cures.
+Here’s how to use beetroot to fight cancer, cleanse the liver, and balance blood pressure.
 They also promote miracle results from alkaline foods such as these 15 alkaline foods that protect against obesity, cancer, and heart disease.
 There is zero scientific evidence to support the benefits of an alkaline diet.

 In another article, 11 natural antibiotics to use instead of drugs suggest that some foods’ antibiotic properties may replace drugs.
 However, at the end of the article, they disclaim, “This list of natural ingredients does not in any way replace medical advice.
 It is essential to consult your doctor in order to assess your state of health and determine the most appropriate treatment.”
 The disclaimer placed at the bottom of the article may be misleading for people who read just the headlines or do not finish the entire article.
 In general, Sante Plus Magazine is a quackery-level pseudoscience website.

 Failed Fact Checks

 - None in the Last 5 years.
 See our examples above.